 We’ve gathered our bridal knowledge and come up with a list of the “dos” and “don’ts” of delivering a fantastic MOH speech that’ll entertain guests and honor the newlyweds.

-- DON’T wait until the last minute to start.
-You may work better under a fast-approaching deadline, but last-minute emotion should really be left to the couple tying the knot (perhaps in a heart-filled wedding day note).
+You may work better under a fast-approaching deadline, but last-minute emotion should really be left to the couple tying the knot (perhaps in a heart-filled wedding day love letter).
 Consider this task a “work in progress;” it’s not something you’re going to want to write all in one sitting, so start a few weeks before the wedding and be sure to finish before the rehearsal dinner!

-- DON’T ramble on.
-Affectionate tangents are lovely – just not in this particular instance.
+Affectionate tangents are lovely – just not in this particular instance (or any speech or wedding toast for that matter).
 Stick to the script, and keep said script relatively short.
 Keep in mind that you’re likely not the only one that will be toasting the couple: the best man and select family members might also speak.
 Dragging out your own sentiments takes the focus off of the bride and groom and onto thoughts such as “this has been going on for twenty minutes – when are we going to get cake?”

 Opening photo by Artisan Events